Man wearing a hat and holding a note pad inspecting weeds banner image

 Council is the local control authority for declared weeds under the Biosecurity Act 2015.
 We inspect properties in Eurobodalla for weeds as part of our inspection program.
 We carry out these routine inspections on private and public land.

-This page explains different weed control programs for significant weeds in Eurobodalla.
+This page outlines the different weed control programs for significant weeds in Eurobodalla.

 Legislation